Vayuputra

-The film is a remake of the Tamil film Sandakozhi directed by N. Linguswamy.
-The original score and soundtrack for the film is composed by V. Harikrishna.
-The film released on 3 September 2009.
-This was Kishore's final film as director; he died three months before the release.
+Vayuputra was released on 3 September 2009 and also marks Kishore's final film as director as he died three months before the film's release.

 Plot

-Balu is an engineering student, who visits his classmate and friend Karthik's home in Mangalore after the final exams.
-He meets Karthik's sister Divya and they develop an affection which transforms into love.
+Balu is an engineering student who visits his classmate and friend Karthik's home in Mangalore after the final exams.
+Balu meets Karthik's sister Divya and they develop an affection for each other which transforms into love.
 Punja is the local gangster in Mangalore who is feared by the entire town.
-On his way back to his hometown in Mandya, Balu sees Punja chasing a man with an sickle.
-When Punja was about to kill the man he was chasing, Balu interferes and stops Punja.
-An angered Punja immediately tries to attack Balu, Balu smashes Punja in front of everyone to save himself and leaves.
+On his way back to his hometown in Mandya, Balu sees Punja chasing a man with a sickle.
+When Punja is about to kill the man he was chasing, Balu interferes and stops Punja, who is angered and immediately tries to attack Balu, but Balu smashes Punja in front of everyone to save himself, and leaves.

 Punja is furious and wants vengeance against Balu.
-His men traps Karthik/Divya's father and learns about Balu's native place.
+His men trap Karthik/Divya's father and learn about Balu's native place.
 Punja sets goons to kill Balu, but gets shocked when he learns that Balu's father is Chowde Gowda, a powerful chieftain of Mandya, and it will be difficult to attack them.
 Punja leaves to Mandya and waits for the right moment to kill Balu and his family.
 Balu meets Divya, Karthik and their family at a temple.
-Divya/Karthik's father is initially angered by seeing Balu as he was responsible to bring trouble by hitting Kasi, but Balu convinces him and both the families decide to get Balu and Divya married to each other.
+Divya/Karthik's father is initially angry on seeing Balu as he was responsible for bringing trouble by hitting Punja, but Balu convinces him and both the families decide to get Balu and Divya married to each other.

-One day, Punja tries to kill Balu, but instead attack Chowde Gowda.
+One day, Punja tries to kill Balu, but instead attacks Chowde Gowda.
 Chowde Gowda understands that Balu is being targeted and decides to protect him.
-A localite in Mandya hates Chowde Gowda and his family, and decides to help Punja kill Durai.
-Punja utilize the opportunity to kill Balu and Chowde Gowda, during a temple festival, but Balu saves Chowde Gowda and fights Kasi.
+A localite in Mandya hates Chowde Gowda and his family, and decides to help Punja kill Chowde Gowda.
+Punja utilizes the opportunity to kill Balu and Chowde Gowda, during a temple festival, but Balu saves Chowde Gowda and fights with Punja.
 Chowde Gowda asks Balu to fight with him and win.
 Balu thrashes Punja and leaves, challenging him to return if he still has guts to finish him.